creesch/discordIRCd/README.md

 - Connect with your ircclient to the server at the given adress with the following details:
     - Username: The username defined in config.js, basically acts as a password.
     - Server password: The id of the discord server you want to connect to.
 - Join the channels you want.

+### Sending and receiving private messages.
+Discord doesn't send private messages based on the server.
+In order to work around that discordIRCd provides an extra server that is soley used for sending and receiving private messages.
+To join it it use the server password `DMserver`.

+Private conversation can be iniated from any server but will be automatically taken up by the private message server.

 ## Features